outerbounds/diffusion-metaflow/README.md

 python venv -m ./meta-diffusion source ./meta-diffusion/bin/activate
 ```
-Note if you get an error installing the `trasformers` library, you may need to install the [Rust compiler](https://rustup.rs/).
+Note if you get an error installing the `transformers` library, you may need to install the [Rust compiler](https://rustup.rs/).
 You can do so like:
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```